 Driving on a suspended license is a California misdemeanor.
 The potential punishment includes a county jail sentence and substantial fines.5

-However, the exact penalty for VC 14601 driving on a suspended license will depend on why a person’s license was suspended or revoked in the first place.
+However, the exact penalty for VC 14601 driving on a suspended license will depend on why your license was suspended or revoked in the first place.

 4.2.
 Having a Fake Driver’s License or Identification Card – PC 470(b)